NevesLaura-NP/aws-cloud-practitioner-LauraNP/domain1-cloudconcepts.md

 - What is high availability?
 - What are the benefits of AWS having a global infrastructure with multiple regions?
 - How do AWS Regions enhance disaster recovery capabilities?
-- What are the four main factors to consider when choosing an AWS Region?
-1. The location of the user, 2.
 - What is the purpose of having multiple Availability Zones within an AWS Region?
 - How does AWS ensure low latency communication between Availability Zones?
 - Why is it important to run EC2 instances across multiple AZs?